christian7974/College-Basketball-API/README.md

 ## Features To Be Implemented
 - The ability to fetch multiple teams (to be able to compare all of them)
 - Compare players (compare players' statistics)
+- Add examples of using endpoints (will do when I deploy the API).

 ## Problem?
 If you notice a problem (a team has the incorrect statistics, some functionality does not work, etc.) then please create an issue with a description of the issue and how you reproduced that mishap.
 A helpful issue would include: